-But let’s not forget that inflammation is going to decrease this by 80%, meaning eliminating inflammation will increase SLC26A6 4x as much, almost double what colonization with O. formigenes will.
+But let’s not forget that inflammation decreases this by 80%.
+Eliminating inflammation will increase SLC26A6 4x as much, almost double what colonization with O. formigenes will.

 So now you’re probably asking yourself, what if I don’t have O. formigenes?
 Well, good question.
-I don’t think it’s all that big of a deal unless you’re pumping out oxalates, and it appears that exposing oneself to a diet with oxalate in it is the best way to ensure you have O. formigenes.
+I don’t think it’s all that big of a deal unless you’re pumping out oxalates.
+And it appears that exposing oneself to a diet with oxalate is the best way to ensure you have O. formigenes.

-Based on the study just mentioned, a low oxalate diet will pretty much wipe them out, oxalate consumption needs to be maintained in order to maintain O. formigenes colonization.
-And who knows what’s going to happen when you have inflammation reducing SLC26A6 based oxalate to O. formigenes by 80%.
+Based on the study just mentioned, a low oxalate diet will pretty much wipe them out.
+Maintaining oxalate consumption maintains O. formigenes colonization.
+And who knows the effect when inflammation reduces SLC26A6 based oxalate secretion it to the gut by 80%?

 Prevalence of O. formigenes in US and hunter gatherer Mothers

-So how would these children get colonized with O. formigenes if they weren’t born with it.
-If, as mentioned above, oxalate consumption is the primary determinant of O. formigenes colonization, these infants must have been exposed to oxalate from some source.
-Given that hunter gatherers don’t shop at CVS for formula, the mothers must have been passing oxalate to the child via breast milk.
+Given that hunter gatherers don’t shop at CVS for formula, the mothers must have passed oxalate to the child via breast milk.
 Kind of odd for a mother to pass a human toxin along to their child in breast milk.
-Particularly one that’s been consumed at very high levels for the vast majority of primate evolution.
+Particularly one so heavily consumed for the vast majority of primate evolution.

-Additionally, in the US cohort, there was no relationship between child colonization and whether or not the mother was colonized, birthing method, or antibiotic exposure.
+Additionally, in the US cohort, children had O. formigenes even when their mother didn’t.
 Children born from mothers who were negative for O. formigenes could still be colonized with O. formigenes up to 2 years of age, when the study stopped.

 Taking all of the data in to consideration, oxalate is most definitely not a human toxin.
-Indeed, if oxalate were toxic to us, Mothers wouldn’t pass it ot their non-colonized babies and there wouldn’t be a beneficial response in doing so.
+Indeed, if oxalate were toxic to us, mothers wouldn’t pass it to their non-colonized babies.
+There also wouldn’t be a beneficial response in doing so.

-Other factors can alo be involved.
+Other factors are involved, too.
 Persistent viral and bacterial infections, microbial dysbiosis, heavy metal toxicity, and even some things outside of our control such as our genetic predisposition to inflammatory bowel disease and other genetic factors, including primary hyperoxaluria.
 But, ignoring the lifestyle component only makes these things worse, and you have no control over genetic predispositions.